Over 14 years experience defending DWI charges in Dallas, Collin County and throughout North Texas.

 If a police officer has reasonable suspicion that you are operating a vehicle while intoxicated or have committed any traffic violation, the officer has a right to perform a traffic stop.
 Depending on the officer’s assessment and the presence of signs of intoxication like the smell of alcohol, blood shot eyes, and slurred speech, he will have you do a series of field sobriety tests.
 Should you refuse the field sobriety tests?
 Your performance on these test can determine your fate.
-If the officer feels the is probably cause you are intoxicated, you’ll be arrested and charge with DWI.
+If the officer feels there is a probability you are intoxicated, you’ll be arrested and charged with DWI.

 Penalty Range For DWI in Texas